-9. Visit the Market
+11. Visit the market

 San Miguel’s daily market is a lively, colourful spot and a great place to see local life in action.
 In addition to the fruit and vegetables on display, you’ll find chillies, dried mushrooms, herbs, honey and more.